EPCCed/archer2-advanced-use-of-lammps/_episodes/05-replica-exchange.md

 gnuplot -p plot.gp
 ```

-On ARCHER2 remember to load the gnuplot module
+On ARCHER2 remember to load the gnuplot module (if you haven't yet)

 ```bash
 module load gnuplot
 ```